The Power of Matching for Online Fractional Hedonic Games: Related Work

 The hedonic formation of coalitions traces back to \citet{DrGr80a}, while hedonic games in the form studied today have been conceptualized by \citet{BoJa02a}.
 The latter paper introduces the class of ASHGs, in which utilities for coalitions are obtained through a sum-based aggregation of individual valuations.
 Fractional hedonic games were introduced later by \citet{ABB+17a}.
 An overview of hedonic games can be found in the book chapters by \citet{AzSa15a} and \citet{BER24a}.

-Several authors studied various notions of stability in FHGs \citep{BBS14a,BFF+15a,BFFMM18a,KKP16a,ABB+17a,BrBu20a}, while \citet{AGG+15b} consider welfare maximization.
+Several authors studied various notions of stability in FHGs \citep{BBS14a,BFF+15a,BFFMM18a,KKP16a,ABB+17a,BrBu20a}, where the goal is outcomes in which agents cannot perform beneficial deviations to a more preferred coalition. \citet{AGG+15b} consider welfare maximization.
 In addition to examining algorithms for (utilitarian) social welfare, they consider the maximization of egalitarian and Nash welfare.
-They prove \NP-hardness of finding optimal partitions for the different objectives and give polynomial-time approximation algorithms.
-Matching algorithms are shown to yield reasonable approximation ratios.
-In particular, \citet{AGG+15b} show that a maximum weight matching (MWM) is a $\frac{1}{4}$-approximation of social welfare in general, unconstrained FHGs.
+They prove \NP-hardness of finding optimal partitions for the different objectives and give polynomial-time approximation algorithms for utilitarian and egalitarian welfare.
+Matching algorithms are shown to yield good approximation ratios.
+In particular, \citet{AGG+15b} show that a maximum weight matching (MWM) is a $\frac{1}{4}$-approximation of social welfare in FHGs.
 This analysis was later improved and made tight by \citet{FKMZ21a} who prove that MWMs yield precisely a $\frac{1}{2}$-approximation.

-An online model for hedonic games was first studied by \citet{FMM+21a}, who consider FHGs and ASHGs.\footnote{ While being inspired by models of hedonic games, \citet{FMM+21a} develop their model as a ``coalition structure generation problem'' and, therefore, adopt a purely graph-theoretic instead of a game-theoretic perspective. } They investigate the model where agents arrive in an adversarial order.
-They give lower and upper bounds for deterministic algorithms on the achievable competitive ratio for maximizing social welfare.
+An online model for hedonic games was first studied by \citet{FMM+21a}, who consider FHGs and ASHGs.\footnote{ While being inspired by models of hedonic games, \citet{FMM+21a} develop their model as a ``coalition structure generation problem'' and, therefore, adopt a purely graph-theoretic instead of a game-theoretic perspective. } They investigate the model where agents arrive in an adversarial order and give lower and upper bounds for deterministic algorithms on the achievable competitive ratio for maximizing social welfare.
 Except for simple FHGs, their results are rather discouraging because the competitiveness crucially depends on the range of valuations.
-For ASHGs, \citet{BuRo23a} consider the random arrival and the free dissolution models and show that these dependencies vanish.
+For ASHGs, \citet{BuRo25b} consider the random arrival and the free dissolution models and show that these dependencies vanish.
 We achieve similar results for FHGs.
 Furthermore, going beyond welfare maximization, \citet{BuRo25a} study stability and Pareto optimality for online ASHGs with adversarial agent arrival.